slow-start-fans/slow-start-rewatch/README.md

 ## Features

 - Schedule a submission of multiple Reddit posts
-- Templates-based posts with dynamically updated link references to other posts
+- The templates for posts can be stored in Reddit's wiki or local files
-- Store the post schedule in a local file or Reddit's wiki
+- Each post can include a navigation section with links to other posts which are automatically updated after the submission of new posts
 - Reddit authorization via OAuth2 using a local HTTP server with cute GIFs
 - Storing the refresh token locally to keep the authorization active
 - Submitting text posts with thumbnails